-Unlike some villages, Bluffs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bluffs are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bluffs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bluffs is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Bluffs who work in management occupations (13.56%), sales jobs (11.58%), and office and administrative support (10.73%).

 Also of interest is that Bluffs has more people living here who work in computers and math than 95% of the places in the US.

-Bluffs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bluffs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Bluffs does not have a public transit system used by locals to get to and from work.